EvanHahn/evanhahn-dot-com/_drafts/safe-evals-with-node-vm.md

     console.log("You're eating a " + food + "!");
     // You're eating a burrito!

 Now, I *love* burritos, but this is dangerous.
-The stuff inside `eval` has access to `food`, which you'd love to be out of scope.
+The stuff inside `eval` has access to the `food` variable, which you'd love to be out of scope.

 Node provides us with an alternative to `eval`: the [`vm` module](http://nodejs.org/api/vm.html).
 The `vm` module lets us safely evaluate JavaScript strings!
 There's one thing we need to understand before we can use it, though...